 Verified badges can be removed at any point and your account can even be deleted if Instagram decides you are going against their terms and conditions.
 They highlight things like selling your verification to someone else, using your profile to promote other services (which we again assume means things like putting your username on other social sites?) or attempting to verify your account via a third party.

-Even if you don’t get verified, it’s a good idea to make sure that your link in your Instagram bio is kept up to date – perhaps using something like our guide to creating your own Linktree style page?
+Even if you don’t get verified, it’s a good idea to make sure that your link in your Instagram bio is kept up to date – perhaps using something like the guide over on our sister site, The Glasshouse, on how to create your own link page.